The five co-founders of Three Stone Hearth in 2006, holding the company's Articles of Incorporation.

 Porsche Combash is one of the great forces of Three Stone Hearth.
 Her strong voice echoes through the company.
 Her Mama Bear tendencies show up in many ways, from her role as “Mother Seacole” (an actual company role, in which she has bandaged many a wound), to spotting a troubled soul and letting them know they’re not alone.
 She also has eyes in the back of her head, and uncanny radar.

 Porsche grew up here in Berkeley.
 In the ‘70s, she remembers coming to the natural food coop located in the same space that houses Three Stone Hearth today… and resisting attempts to convince her that carob was just as good as chocolate.
-She was on the opening team at The Ravens in Mendocino and gained a lot of her retail experience at the Pasta Shop.
+She was on the opening team at The Ravens in Mendocino and gained a lot of her retail experience at the Pasta Shop on Fourth Street.

 For a long time, Porsche was the oil, the machine, and the repairman of our kitchen.
 She developed many of our recipes, and the methods we use to execute them, along with shepherding and training apprentices, students, and interns.
 The first time she went on vacation, we had to create an encyclopedic instruction manual just to preserve all that operational knowhow in her absence.